November 2020 Real Estate Update for Victoria Homes

 According to the Buyer’s Origins Report published by our board from Q1-Q3 (ending Sept.
 30), it appears that the number of buyers originating from the Lower Mainland, Ontario/Quebec, will all be up this year vs. 2019.
 So far this year greater Vancouver has contributed 8.96% of the buyers in our market, ON/QC – 4.05%, USA – 0.92%.
 As is the norm, around 3/4 of those purchasing real estate in Victoria are Victorians.

 The Bank of Canada’s purchases of Canada Mortgage Bonds (debt securities guaranteed by the Government) ceased in October.
 In their minds, there is enough liquidity in the market for them to take this step.
 They surpassed $8 Billion dollars worth of these bonds in July and in turn had an effect on suppressing rates by creating more liquidity for mortgage originators (who sell the government MBSs).

-For those that are currently participating in the market, our industry has adopted new business practices and is emphasizing the use of technology in order to showcase properties as safely as possible.
+For those that are currently participating in the market, our industry has adopted new business practices and is emphasizing the use of technology in order to showcase properties as safe as possible.
 Listings can include video property tours and 3D tours and we are using health disclosures, social distancing, and disinfecting/sanitary procedures to help limit the risks associated with property visits.
-Feel free to reach out to us with any of your market related questions.
+Feel free to reach out to us with any of your market-related questions.